 Get Moving: How to Run Your First 5K

-To start training for a 5k you simply need some sneakers and a little motivation.
-It would help to have a digital watch so that you can track your running time, but don’t feel you need to go out and spend money on the fancy running gadgets; it is definitely not necessary.
+To start training for a 5K you simply need some sneakers and a little motivation.
+It would help to have a digital watch so that you can track your running time, but don’t feel you need to go out and spend money on the fancy running gadgets.
+It is definitely not necessary.

 First things first, you have to want to run this distance.
 It is 3.1 miles and may be the furthest you’ve even traveled on foot.
 Ask yourself, “Why do I want to do this?”
 Perhaps you are looking to get healthier or lose a little weight.
 Maybe you are running for a cause or want to bring awareness to an issue.

-We’ve seen more than 80 people follow this plan and successfully finish a 5k.
-Many of those people are now running 10ks and half marathons, and a few are planning to run their first marathon this year.
+We’ve seen more than 80 people follow the Get Moving Program and successfully finish a 5K.
+Many of those people are now running 10Ks and half marathons, and a few are planning to run their first marathon this year.

 When Motivation Wanes

-During the first few weeks of your program you are most likely going to be extremely diligent.
+During the first few weeks of your program you are most likely going to be diligent.
 It’s something new and exciting, and you are determined to stick with it.
 As the days continue on and life gets in the way, it is easy to miss a few workouts and begin to notice your motivation slipping.
 The following suggestions can help you to get through these moments:

 - Revisit your goals.
 Remember the goal sheet that you wrote and posted all over the place?
 Take a look at it.
 Read it.
 Remind yourself why you are doing this.
 Look at it again and again until you feel that spark come back.
 This can be an incredible motivator.

 - Elicit help from friends.
-Remember that social media blast you did at the beginning?
+Remember that social media post you did at the beginning?
 Now’s the time to let your friends know that you are losing motivation and ask them to help keep you going.
 If you can get friends to commit to running with you it can really help.
 It’s a lot easier to skip a run if you are only cheating yourself.
 Once you have a friend waiting for you to get out the door, it changes the dynamic making it much harder to quit.

-- Picture yourself finishing the 5k.
+- Picture yourself finishing the 5K.
 Take a moment to visualize yourself crossing the finish line.
 The feeling of pride and accomplishment is overwhelming.
 You did it!
-You finished your first 5k!
+You finished your first 5K!
 Your friends and family are there cheering you on.
 You are a runner!